MiniZinc/libminizinc/en/solvers.rst

 ~~~~~~~~~~~

 For general information of warm start annotations, see Tutorial.
-Warm starts are currently implemented for Gurobi and IBM ILOG CPLEX.
+Warm starts are currently implemented for Gurobi, IBM ILOG CPLEX, and XPRESS.